rackerlabs/docs-aws/docs/aws-accounts/index.rst

 tagging certain resources resulting in unallocated cost, and not all AWS resource types support tagging.
 AWS accounts provide a great default cost allocation construct.

-Lastly, using separate AWS accounts per environment gives you the flexibility to select different Rackspace :ref:`service levels <service_levels>` for each environment because Rackspace applies service levels at the AWS account level.
+Lastly, by using separate AWS accounts for each environment, you have the flexibility to select different Rackspace :ref:`service levels <service_levels>` for each environment because Rackspace applies service levels at the AWS account level.
 For example, you might opt for the Navigator service level on your